-Not to mention the top-notch cuisine, which is,together with the finest wine selection in Croatia a good reason to expore.
+Not to mention the top-notch cuisine, which is, together with the finest wine selection in Croatia a good reason to for your sailing retreat.
 A complete contrast to the buzzing streets of Pula, Rab or Pag, is the pristine Kvarner bay with its unspoiled islands and emerald coves.
 A true Meka for the sailors, searching calm and peaceful surroundings.
-An excellent opportunity to relax in beautiful sunsets over the sea, enjoying in a glass of local Malvazija wine.
-Hire a sailboat or caramaran at yacht charter in Pula, Veruda or Pomer.
+Here, you will get an excellent opportunity to relax in beautiful sunsets enjoying in a glass of local Malvazija wine.
+Hire a sailboat or caramaran at yacht charter in Pula, Veruda or Pomer bareboat or with crew.

 More to the south is Zadar - Sibnik region with the breathtaking Kornati islands and their rugged lunar landscape.
 Central Dalmatia with numerous wildlife parks, deserted bays, buzzing towns and a unique philosophy of local people, is probably the most rewarding sailing destination that is revealing the authentic land's heartbeat.
 This is the perfect destination for family sailing holidays

 This archipelago is the densest island area in the Mediterranean and a cradle of over 500 mostly uninhabited islands.
 Here you will find quiet in secluded coves and picturesque island villages.
 Moderate Meastral wind provides the idyllic sailing conditions between well protected islands.

 Be sure to make some stops in vibrant towns like Zadar, Vodice or Primošten and have a cocktail in a beach bar.
 If you sail up river passing the town Šibenik, you will reach one of the Croatian wonders - 7 majestic waterfalls of Krka national park.
 Tek a berth in Skradin town- the centre of province gastronomy and typical Dalmatian cuisine.
 Grilled bream, sea mussels, octopus or veal under the bell is a must-try.
 Hire your boat at yacht charter Zadar, Sukošan, Biograd and Murter.

 Split archipelago is definitively a heart of Dalmatia.
 The islands Hvar, Brač, Vis and Šolta are quite likely the most frequently mentioned destinations in every tourist guide.
 This region has plenty modern marinas where you can hire your boat.
 Split is a perfect destination for newbies.